…Or 10 Things I wish I knew before wasting many hours doing the wrong things modeling Poser Clothes!

 3. Remove IK (Inverse Kinematics) Chains from your clothes.

-This tip will save you hassels when you apply MAT poses.
-I ran into a situation where every-time I applied a MAT pose it moved the clothing that I had applied it to.
+This tip will save you hassles when you apply MAT poses.
+I ran into a situation where every time I applied a MAT pose it moved the clothing that I had applied it to.
 I couldn’t understand what was going on.
 I now know that IK Chains were to blame.
 IK is only really needed for giving realistic bends to figures.
 For conforming Clothes this isn’t necessary; the clothes bend with the figure.
 Read tip #5 to find out how to remove IK Chains.

 4. Use Morph Manager.

 Try as I might, there is no better tool for adding and removing morphs from poser figures than Morph Manager.
 On a Mac you can run Morph Manager using VMWare Fusion and a LEGAL copy of Windows.

 I found the Hierarchy editor very useful for removing Full Body Morphs (this isn’t done so well by Morph Manager) and renaming parts of figures.
 At present you are stuck working one part at a time, which makes it less useful if you have to change say 50 morphs but it does work.
 To use the Hierarchy Editor, first switch to the Set-Up room.
 Then select Window -> Hierarchy Editor.
 Here you can delete IK Chains (Tip #3) or bones.

 The Set-Up Room allows you to adjust Joint parameters and re-assign parts of figures to new groups.
 You can even turn imported wavefront objects (*.OBJ) into figures using the Set-Up room.
 For anyone making Poser Clothes, this is the MOST useful feature of Poser.
 Learn to use it well.

 7. Joint Parameters are important.